Top 5 Areas that Employees can Work on Improving in a Small Business

 A great team is made up of great people, who in the presence of great leadership can accomplish great results.
 To achieve greatness, however, employers will have to invest across development programs that are designed to build capacities, increase productivity, retain competitiveness, reduce skill shortage, minimize turnover, create a culture based on consensus and more.
 All of the aforementioned factors play a pivotal role in the development process of a business.

-But, what are the main areas that employees should work on improving through this development programs?
+But, what are the main areas of improvement for employees going through these development programs?

-Let us introduce 5 areas that we believe employees should take into consideration moving forward, and you - the business owner can develop programs accordingly.
+Let us introduce 5 areas of improvement for employees that should be taken into consideration moving forward, and you - the business owner can develop programs accordingly.

 “I think as a company, if you can get those two things right — having a clear direction on what you are trying to do and bringing in great people who can execute on the stuff — then you can do pretty well.” - Mark Zuckerberg, CEO, Facebook